caroliyw/cwang_CS190/README.md

 ﻿# cwang_CS190

- These were some of the projects that I created for CS190: Computer Music Programming at UCI \
+ These were some of the projects that I created for CS190: Computer Music Programming at UCI. \
+ The class aimed to introduce students to musical programming concepts, the physics of sound, and innovations in music performance technology. \

  In order to fully interact with any assignment that includes a ".maxpat" file, you will need to install and subscribe to Cycling 74's Max programming language and environment (Download [here](https://cycling74.com/products/max/))